goerwin/keyremapper/notes.md

 # push a new version (change the tag variable)
 tag=v1.1.1 && git tag $tag && git push origin $tag

+# path to msbuild (use a dot at begining to run it on powershell)
+.
+"C:\Program Files\Microsoft Visual Studio\2022\Community\Msbuild\Current\Bin\MSBuild.exe" ...args
+# to run it from bash, the path changes to
+"/mnt/c/Program Files/Microsoft Visual Studio/2022/Community/Msbuild/Current/Bin/MSBuild.exe" ...args
 ```